NBISweden/workshop-mlbiostatistics/session-regularization/session-regularization.md

 $$\log rL[{\beta} | X, Y]  = \log Pr[Y | X, {\beta}] - \#X, $$
 where, in the regularization term, $\#X$ denote the _cardinality_ $X$, i.e., the number of variables in the model.

-Applying this rL to our example, solves the overfitting problem.
+Applying this rL to our example data, solves the overfitting problem.

 ```r